 Client Interviews

-Client interviews are not always required.
-If this is the case, reports can be succesfully completed from the supplied medico-legal documents, reports and statements.
-This is my standard reporting.
-However, sometimes a client interview is deemed necessary, and an interview is arranged at a convenient time, day and place.
+Client interviews are not always required, and if this is the case, reports can be succesfully completed from the supplied brief.
+However, when a client interview is required, it is arranged at a convenient time, day and place.
 One and half hours is a general rule of thumb for a session’s length.

-In some cases, firms will include additional letter of instruction questions to be considered during the session.
-The report will address those specific questions separately, as well as add any wider session insights.
+In all cases, firms will include instruction questions to be considered during the session.
+The report will address those questions, and add any wider session insights.
 These can be client comments and/or obseravtional opinions based on the client’s presenting physical or mental capabilities to perform a specific role.
 Vocational interventions and testing may be appropriately administered.